datasec-lab/Ruli/readme.md

 To run the code, follow these three steps:

-### 1️⃣ **Step 1 (Optional)**: Identify Protected and Safe Samples
+### 1️⃣ **Step 1 (Optional)**: Identify Protected and Vulnerable Samples
-This step is only necessary for identifying the protected and safe samples to use in the attack.
+This step is only necessary for identifying the protected and vulnerable samples to use in the attack.

 - Run Standard LIRA to get the protected and safe samples.
 For example, using the CIFAR10 dataset with ResNet-18 as the default:
   ```bash